-Rapid Application Development is a model for app development where functions are built in a parallel style.
-This is done in a way that each section appears like a subproject.
-The subprojects are then gathered and joined into a model, also known as a prototype.
-In between the processes, it is easier for application developers to make, adjust or even change elements of the model quickly.
+Rapid application development (RAD) is an app development model where functions are built in a parallel manner.
+That is done in a way that each section appears like a subproject.
+The subprojects are then gathered and joined into a model, also known as a “prototype.”
+In-between the processes, it is easier for application developers to make, adjust, or even change elements of the model quickly.

-Besides, RAD gives more priority to the rapid release and review of prototypes.
-Also, rapid application development puts more emphasis on the use of software together with user feedback mechanisms over requirements recording and strict planning.
+Besides, RAD accords more priority to the rapid release and review of prototypes.
+Also, rapid application development puts more emphasis on the use of software together with user feedback mechanisms over requirement recording and strict planning.

 Read More about “Rapid Application Development”

-This step is also called the planning phase.
-This is done at the very beginning of a project.
-Stakeholders sit together and make joint decisions on the project’s requirements, such as budget, goals, timelines, and expectations.
+This step is also called the “planning phase.”
+It happens at the very beginning of a project.
+Stakeholders sit together and make joint decisions on the project’s requirements, such as the budget, goals, timelines, and expectations.

-Remember, if you fail to plan adequately for the whole model, the outcome may not reflect your goal in its entirety.
-It is advisable that proper planning and stakeholder engagement are carried out at the onset so that the final project is in line with the project’s initial expectations.
+Remember, if you fail to plan adequately for the entire model, the outcome may not reflect your goal in its entirety.
+It is advisable that proper planning and stakeholder engagement are carried out at the onset so the final project is in line with your initial expectations.

-Once all the required procedures are followed in the planning stage, seek approvals from the management team and proceed to step two of the project.
+When all the required procedures are followed in the planning stage and approval is gained from the management team, the development team can proceed to step 2.

-Once scoping is done and the project is approved, engage the designers who should work closely with developers to deliver a clear road map for the project.
-Always remember that it is the plan or design that will show you clear routes to the fulfillment of the milestones.
-Without clear designs, time and resources can be wasted without you ever delivering a single workable prototype using the technology.
+Once scoping is done and the project is approved, the designers who will work with developers closely are engaged to deliver a clear project road map.
+Always remember that the plan or design will show you a clear route to fulfilling the milestones you set.
+Without a clearly defined design, time and resources can be wasted without you ever delivering a single workable prototype.

 However, the resultant architectural design should be as simple and flexible as possible.
-A flexible project accommodates more files and folders and is much easier to fine-tune.
+A flexible project can accommodate more files and folders and is much easier to fine-tune.

-Once the map is clear, the succeeding phase is to track the steps and develop the project.
+Once the map is clear, the succeeding phase requires tracking the steps and developing the product.

-Here, lots of code are written so that the actual product can be delivered.
-Sometimes this phase is referred to as the programming phase because it comprises extended coding procedures and is the main step that delivers a noticeable product.
+Here, lots of code are written so that the software can be delivered.
+This phase is sometimes referred to as the “programming phase” because it involves extended coding procedures and is the main step that leads to the delivery of a working product.

-The development team delivers working prototypes which are then transformed into working models.
-At this point, users are allowed to give feedback that can be used to tweak and improve the prototypes.
-The best possible products are then produced out of the user feedback received.
+The development team delivers a working prototype, which is then transformed into a working model.
+At this point, users are allowed to provide feedback that can be used to tweak and improve the prototype.
+The best possible product is then produced based on the user feedback received.

-Complete projects must be tested against some pre-set standards.
-You should, therefore, test the product and ensure all its parts work as per the expectations of your client.
-A trained team of IT specialists is usually involved in this process.
-Additionally, the client’s feedback should be continuously incorporated into the process to ensure the end product works smoothly.
-Once the whole process is complete and the product is ready, RAD moves it to the next step.
+Completed projects must be tested against some predefined standards.
+You should, therefore, test the product and ensure that all its parts work as per the client’s expectations.
+A trained team of information technology (IT) specialists is usually involved in this process.
+Additionally, the client’s feedback should be continuously incorporated into the model to ensure the end product works smoothly.
+Once the whole process is completed and the product is ready, RAD proceeds to the next step.

-This is the final phase in the RAD life cycle.
-This stage involves data conversion, user training, application deployment, and application maintenance.
+This is the final phase in the RAD process.
+It involves data conversion, user training, application deployment, and application maintenance.
 Some of these are usually completed on a server.

-Maintenance may include fine-tuning or even the addition of missing or extra features to scale it up.
-And this is precisely the motive behind flexible designs.
+Maintenance may include fine-tuning or even the addition of missing or extra features to scale a product up, which is the motive behind creating flexible designs.

 Organizations can use RAD in the following cases:

-- When they have a budget that can accommodate the cost of modelling
+- When they have a budget that can accommodate modeling costs

 - When they need to develop products within a short period

-- When they need the project in a short time of between two to three months
+- When they need the project to be completed in a short time, typically 2–3 months

-Some of the benefits of using the Rapid Application Development model include:
+Some of the benefits of using the RAD model include: